2015 Notre Dame Fighting Irish football team: Before the season

-Brian Kelly received 24 commitments in his fifth full recruiting class including one five-star, Aliz'e Jones.
-The class included student-athletes from 13 different states.

-During the season

-On television
+A Season with Notre Dame

 The 2015 Notre Dame Fighting Irish football team was featured in the miniseries, A Season With Notre Dame Football on Showtime, which premiered on Tuesday September 8, 2015.
 It followed Fighting Irish football players and coaches at University of Notre Dame in South Bend, Indiana.
 Each episode reviews highlights of every football game played during the current season of Notre Dame football.
 The series was narrated by actor and Fighting Irish fan Barry Pepper.
 The tagline was "It's more than just a game."